 The D’elight is Yamaha’s entry-level 125cc scooter which has been developed with frugality and ease of use in mind.

-2021 sees this popular little commuter freshly revised to meet Euro5 standards, but does this scoot delight enough to become a go-to?
+2021 saw this popular little commuter freshly revised to meet Euro5 standards, but does this scoot delight enough to become a go-to?

 Yamaha has stated that they have given the 2021 D’elight a more unisex look, though this isn’t a term I’d tend to use to describe a scooter myself, it is quite clear that the D’elight is a simple and unassuming scoot that’s gentle and neutral in appearance.